Sorry, you need to enable JavaScript to visit this website.

-On Wednesday, December 24, 2025, starting at 2;00pm EST, the DC Department of Employment Services (DOES) and the American Job Center locations will be closed in observance of the Christmas holiday and reopen, Friday, December 26, 2025.
+On Monday, January 20, 2026, the DC Department of Employment Services (DOES) and the American Job Center locations will be closed in observance of Dr. Martin Luther King Jr. Day.
 Please be advised, if you receive unemployment insurance benefits, payments may be delayed due to the DOES and American Job Center locations closure.
-We will be able to assist you in person or by telephone on all other weekdays.
-Thank you
+We will be available to assist you in-person or by telephone on all other weekdays.
+Thank you.

 How Does the Benefit Accuracy Measurement Program Work?